 The PhD in School Psychology is a five-year training program to prepare you to become

-intellectual disabilities, mood or depressive disorders, anxiety disorders, attention
+trauma disorders, mood or depressive disorders, anxiety disorders and attention deficit

-other settings.
-Doctoral graduates are also eligible for National Certification in
+Graduates are eligible for National Certification in School Psychology from NASP,

-as school psychologists through the State Department of Education and licensure as
+certification as school psychologists through the State Department of Education, and

 The program requires 60 hours of coursework beyond the master’s degree, including

-15 hours of dissertation and a full-time, paidinternshipin the public schools.
+15 hours of dissertation and a full-time, paid internship in a public school system.
 Our students also complete clinical training under faculty

-Various teaching, research, practicum, School Psychology Center and faculty/program
+practicum, training grants, the School Psychology Clinic and faculty/program administrative

 support roles.
 Assistantships are designed to provide financial support for full-time